ferdysan360/pokedex/README.md

 1. Git clone this repository using `git clone git@github.com:ferdysan360/pokedex.git` (SSH).

-2. Go to the project root directory "~/pokedex" and run: `yarn install` in order to install all packages needed.
+2. Go to the project root directory "~/pokedex" and run: `yarn add` in order to install all packages needed.

 3. Wait for the installation to finish.